Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 One may just run ``make`` by itself in order to list the main available options.

+Note that by default our native, make-based, build system is used.
+Alternatively, a rebar3-based build can be done (see the `OTP Build`_ section for more details).

-One may run ``make create-myriad-checkout`` in order to create, based on our conventions, a suitable ``_checkouts`` directory so that rebar3 can directly take into account local, directly available (in-development) dependencies (although Myriad does not have any, beside Erlang itself).
+In this case one may run ``make create-myriad-checkout`` in order to create, based on our conventions, a suitable ``_checkouts`` directory so that rebar3 can directly take into account local, directly available (in-development) dependencies (although Myriad does not have any, beside Erlang itself - this make target is useful for the layers built on top of Myriad).

-Alternatively to using ``make`` directly, one may execute ``rebar3 compile`` instead.
+So, alternatively to using ``make`` directly, one may execute ``rebar3 compile`` instead.

 .. _testing: